jronak/go-issue-repro/issue-http2-flow-control-perf/README.md

 # Root Cause
 Pre-requiste: https://httpwg.org/specs/rfc7540.html#FlowControl

-HTTP2 server and client maintain a flow control window which is the maximum number of Data frame bytes each are willing to accept.
-Flow control is applied separately at the connection and stream level.
-Data frames cannot be forwarded when flow control has been exhausted, client/server must wait for WINDOW_UPDATE frame from other side to replinsh the window before trying to write DATA frame.
+HTTP2 client and server maintain a flow control window which is the maximum number of Data frame bytes each are willing to accept.
+Flow control window is applied separately at the connection and stream level.
+Data frames cannot be forwarded when flow control has been exhausted, client/server must wait for WINDOW_UPDATE frame from other side to replenish the window before trying to write DATA frames.

-HTTP2 server sets client flow control window size of [1MB](https://github.com/golang/net/blob/master/http2/server.go#L145).
-We dispatch two requests with 2MB payload in each, this exhausts the client side connection flow control window.
-HTTP2 server buffers the request payload internally and does not replinsh client conn & stream flow control window until server handler has read the buffered data.
+Go HTTP2 server sets client flow control window size to [1MB](https://github.com/golang/net/blob/master/http2/server.go#L145).
+When dispatch two requests with 2MB payload in each, this exhausts the client side connection flow control window size of 1MB.
+HTTP2 server buffers the request payload internally and does not replenish client conn & stream flow control window until server handler has read the buffered data.

-Since our handler delays reading payload from the low-priority request, which ends up holding WINDOW_UPDATE of connection and stream.
-This blocks client from sending the payload of high priority request as client connection flow control will not be replinshed until low-priority request payload is read.
+Since our handler delays reading payload from the low-priority request, this holds server from sending WINDOW_UPDATE for both connection and stream.
+This blocks client from sending the payload of the high priority request as client connection flow control will not be replenished until low-priority request payload is read.

 # Test Fix
 Below patch fixes the issue in HTTP2 server: